Novaline-product-dev/Blender/README.md

 ## <span style = "color:#002699">What is Blender? </span>
 Blender is a system that combines artificial and human intelligence to increase creativity.

 The current version is preliminary and merely produces stimulus phrases associated with a particular concept.
 Blender has several methods for generating these phrases, all of which are still under development.
+The methods are in the folder `generators`.

 ## <span style = "color:#002699">Why? </span>